swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/07-SSHEC2Instance.md

 cp /mnt/<Windows drive letter>/path/my-key-pair.pem ~/WSL-path/my-key-pair.pem
 ```

 2. In a terminal window, use the ssh command to connect to the instance.
 Specify the path and file name of the private key (.pem), the user name for your instance, and the public DNS name or IP Address.

-**NOTE**: Username to be used here is **ec2-user**.
+**NOTE**: Username to be used here is **ec2-user** if your image is Amazon Linux OS  and **ubuntu** if your image is Ubuntu Linux OS.

 ```bash
 sudo ssh -i /path/my-key-pair.pem ec2-user@<ip-address>